 - Health: The purpose of this guidance document is to support States and communities in their efforts to better coordinate, align, and enhance health and early learning systems to promote the healthy development, early learning, and well-being of all children from birth to Kindergarten entry in the United States.
 (Released 01-05-17)

-- Supporting Young Children Who Are Affected by Alcohol and Substance Exposure: The purpose of this U.S. Department of Health and Human Services (HHS) guidance document is to support early childhood programs and tribal communities by providing recommendations that promote the early development of American Indian and Alaska Native (AI/AN) children, prenatal to age eight, who have been exposed to alcohol or substances during pregnancy, or who are affected by parent or caregiver substance misuse during early childhood.
+- Supporting Young Children Who Are Affected by Alcohol and Substance Exposure (PDF): The purpose of this U.S. Department of Health and Human Services (HHS) guidance document is to support early childhood programs and tribal communities by providing recommendations that promote the early development of American Indian and Alaska Native (AI/AN) children, prenatal to age eight, who have been exposed to alcohol or substances during pregnancy, or who are affected by parent or caregiver substance misuse during early childhood.
 (Released 12-20-16)

-Dear Colleague Letter Visit disclaimer page issued jointly by ACF and HRSA's Maternal and Child Health Bureau on May 28, 2020.
+Dear Colleague Letter (PDF) Visit disclaimer page issued jointly by ACF and HRSA's Maternal and Child Health Bureau on May 28, 2020.
 Letter excerpt: "Across the country, the Coronavirus disease 2019 (COVID-19) pandemic has impacted almost every aspect of our daily lives.
 This is a challenging time for many families and communities.
 For parents and caregivers with limited resources and supports, the pandemic has exacerbated the uncertainty, stress, and isolation for the most vulnerable children and families living in poverty.
 The intent of this letter is to encourage family support, maternal and child health, and early childhood programs (including Head Start, home visiting, early intervention, and other early care and learning programs) to promote family strengthening and prevention strategies via virtual, electronic, telephonic, or other safe means during the COVID-19 pandemic."

 As of February 4, 2021.
 Additions will be made as needed.